coq/coq/doc/sphinx/addendum/rewrite-rules.rst

 You can make the declared constraints extensible so all inferred constraints from the left-hand side are used for the replacement.

-   .. coqtop:: reset all warn
+   .. rocqtop:: reset all warn

       #[universes(polymorphic)] Symbol raise@{q|u|} : forall (A : Type@{q|u}), A.
       Rewrite Rule raise_nat :=